Picking the best EHS software solution for your company is a massive task. As a result, the journey from selection to implementation can span months.

 Now, we know why you should get EHS software.
 But to get the best EHS software, look out for these four capabilities:

-The integration capability is very attractive for buyers searching for the best EHS software.
+The integration capability is very attractive for buyers searching for suitable EHS software.
 If EHS software was a game of Mario Kart, integration and configurability would akin to speed and acceleration – the necessities for winning a race!

 What’s the big deal about integration?